 Exams and Tests

 It is important to have your baby seen by a pediatrician, since many other conditions can produce the same symptoms as neonatal abstinence syndrome.
 The doctor will need to know about any drugs you took during pregnancy, and when they were taken.
 Tests may be done to diagnose withdrawal in a newborn.

 When to Contact a Medical Professional

 It is extremely important to tell your doctor or nurse about any drugs you take during pregnancy, and let the doctor or nurse know immediately if your baby has symptoms of neonatal abstinence syndrome.
 Treatment programs are available for new mothers or pregnant women who want help to stop using prescription or illegal drugs.
-Click here to see a listing of programs sorted by region and type of service provided.
+Visit the Tennessee Department of Mental Health and Substance Abuse Services to see a listing of programs sorted by region and type of service provided.

 You should discuss the use of all medications, alcohol and tobacco with your doctor.
 If you are already pregnant, talk to your doctor about the best way to stop using, to keep yourself and your baby safe.